pact-foundation/pact-workshop-go/README.md

 We can run the client with `make run-consumer` - it should fail with an error, because the Provider is not running.

+*Move on to [step 2](//github.com/pact-foundation/pact-workshop-go/tree/step2): Write a unit test for our consumer*

 ## Step 2 - Client Tested but integration fails

 Now lets create a basic test for our API client.
 We're going to check 2 things: